 Overall, windows don’t really have a good track record of doing what they ought to do: keep heat, cold, and noise out (or in) the house.
 With the exception of PVC windows, I can’t say that I’ve been really pleased with many window designs.

-Soundproofing Breakthrough: a New Kind of Sound Dampening Film for Windows
+A New Kind of Sound-Blocking Film for Windows

 The transparent film, which was conceived in Singapore’s Institute of Materials Research and Engineering, seemed to promise what we’ve all been waiting for.
 Not only would this material block out noise as effectively as noise-canceling headphones but it also lets you keep your windows open.
 What’s more, the film can even play music, in addition to blocking outside noises.